AI4Research: A Survey of Artificial Intelligence for Scientific Research: Introduction

 \section{Introduction}

 In recent years, the rise of artificial intelligence (AI), particularly large language models (LLMs) like DeepSeek-R1~\citep{guo2025deepseek}, has stimulated significant research in the field of reasoning.
 These breakthroughs have notably improved the models' performance across diverse areas, including mathematical reasoning, programming, and interdisciplinary knowledge~\citep{sun2023survey, team2025kimi,qin2024large,zhong2024evaluation, zhuang2023through,chen2025towards}.
 Some of these models have even surpassed the Turing Test~\citep{jones2025large}, marking a pivotal achievement in AI development.
 Inspired by these, a series of works attempts to explore advanced AI systems for innovative tasks, especially in the scientific discovery of new research~\citep{yax2024studying,zeng2024exploring,yager2024towards,zimmermann202534}.
 Earlier, the AI Scientist~\citep{lu2024ai} introduces the concept of a fully automatic AI for research system, which divides the research process into three key stages: idea mining, experiment conduction, and academic writing.
 Initially, the system generates and evaluates novel ideas and hypotheses.
 Once a hypothesis is formulated, experiments are conducted automatically, producing results that include numerical data and visual summaries.
 These results are presented in tables and images, followed by an interpretation with a convincing description, culminating in a LaTeX report.
 In the final stage, the AI Scientist generates an automated review that refines the project and provides feedback for future open scientific discoveries.
 Similarly, other classic models, such as Carl~\citep{carl2025} and Zochi~\citep{zochi2025}, follow broadly analogous workflows.
 Notably, AgentArxiv~\citep{schmidgall2025agentrxiv} and AgentLab~\citep{schmidgall2025agent} assign distinct roles to multiple agents to simulate the collaborative nature of scientific research teams, incorporating additional peer review, academic survey, enabling semi-automatic and even full-automatic collaboration rather than relying on a single agent~\citep{liu2025advances,yu2024natural,chen2025ai,saetra2025rise,beel2025evaluating}.
+More recently, \citet{swanson2025virtual} extend LLMs’ scientific reach by presenting the Virtual Lab, an AI–human platform that designs nanobody binders for emerging SARS-CoV-2 variants, underscoring the promise of such collaboration for research.
 Despite these advancements, there remains a lack of comprehensive surveys to systematically analyze the key factors and recent developments in AI-driven research, which significantly impedes the continued progress of this field.